-If there are more than ten (10) days excused, a Medical Excuse Form must be completed, stating the student was seen in the doctor's office, and returned for review by school officials within three (3) days of the absence, for the absence to be excused.
+If there are more than ten (10) days excused, a Medical Excuse Form \\ must be completed, stating the student was seen in the doctor's office, and returned for review by school officials within three (3) days of the absence, for the absence to be excused.

 Doctor's notes and/or the Medical Excuse Form are only accepted if the original note is submitted to the school or the excuse is faxed or emailed from the doctor's office.
 This form is available from the school or at the link below.
 The Medical Excuse Form gives the school permission to contact the physician to collaborate on ways to support the student at school.
 Students who have been diagnosed with a chronic illness which impacts school attendance may consult with the Health Services Director to explore other documentation for chronic health conditions on a case by case basis.
+It is also important to remember it is better to miss a partial day of school than a full day.
+If your child is well, please do not use a full day absence for an unavoidable scheduled appointment, oversleeping, or feeling better after waking up sick with no fever or contagious symptoms.
 Parents/guardians who are anticipating a student's extended absence due to illness or other health related issues (5 or more days) should contact the school for information on home/hospital instruction.
-Additional information about home/hospital instruction can be accessed here:
+Additional information about home/hospital instruction can be accessed here: Home/Hospital Instruction

-Home/Hospital Instruction Medical Excuse Form